richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

 }
 ```

-Example of the 1st object returned by the output:
+Here is an example of the first object returned by the output:
 ```teraform
 policy_set_definitions = {
   "enterprise_scale" = {